2004Scape/Server/README.md

 - [Java 17+](https://adoptium.net/)
 - If you're using VS Code (recommended), [we have an extension to install here.](https://marketplace.visualstudio.com/items?itemName=2004scape.runescriptlanguage)

-Java is required for our RuneScript compiler, it will be downloded for you the first time you run `npm start`.
+Java is required for our RuneScript compiler, it will be downloaded for you when you run `npm start`.

 ## Development Workflow